Voices of the Gulf

 Bob Bendick is The Nature Conservancy's Gulf of Mexico Program Director.
 He previously served as the Director of U.S. Government Relations.
 Read Bob's Conservancy Talk blog posts.

-Bob kicks off our blog series, which will feature the latest doings in the Gulf as reported by our scientists and staff.
+This blog series features the latest doings in the Gulf as reported by our scientists and staff.
 View the whole series.

 It was late in the day when my wife and I paddled our kayak around the end of a sandbar and into a sheltered cove on Atsena Otie Key just offshore from the village of Cedar Key on Florida’s Gulf coast.
 There were big schools of mullet in the cove, and the egrets standing on patches of marsh grass seemed to catch fish with little effort.
 A couple of ospreys soared overhead.
 I missed my cast to a redfish tailing in the shallows.
 Thunderstorms passed by out in the Gulf.